ChenSizhe13893461199/AMPidentifier-2.0/README.md

 We are preparing a detailed tutorial for both AMPidentifier 1.0 and AMPidentifier 2.0 (will be available soon).
 Please feel free to contact us if you have any suggestions.
 Thank you for your attention.

-The model core file is also being prepared and will be uploaded to Fithub soon.
+The model core file is also being prepared and will be uploaded to Github soon